What Is God’s Grace? (7 powerful truths you need to know)

 The Lord is compassionate and gracious, slow to anger, abounding in love.
 Psalm 103:8

-I don’t know about you, but I can’t go too long without making a mistake.
-I can’t seem to kick the habit of sinning.
-I’m in constant need of God’s grace.
-And thankful his grace is with me every morning when I wake up.
+I don’t know about you, but I can’t go very long without making a mistake.
+I find myself in constant need of God’s grace.
+And thankfully his grace is with me every morning when I wake up.

 Whatever you have done, are doing, or will do, God’s grace is new every day.
 Not so you can keep on sinning.
 But so you can once again step into freedom.